Colors Flower Facts Flower Information

 Growing Zone: 5-9

-The ‘Black Prince’ Snapdragon’s deep crimson blooms provide a stunning contrast against more colorful flowers.
+The ‘Black Prince’ Snapdragon’s spikes of deep crimson blooms provide a stunning contrast against lighter and brighter flowers.
 This snapdragon variety was first introduced more than a century ago, qualifying this bloom as an heirloom plant.
+The plants continue to bloom from spring through fall, especially if you remove old flowers.

 Soil: Mildly acidic